-For all of our bickering, in grade school my two younger sisters and I united around one, critical point of view: when Mom let us pick where to go for lunch, the correct answer was Panera.
-My go-to order: the baked potato soup (in a bread bowl, obviously).
+For all of our bickering, in grade school my two younger sisters and I united around one, critical point of view: when Mom let us pick what to order for lunch, the correct answer was Panera’s baked potato soup (in a bread bowl, obviously).
 Years later, I still have a serious soft spot for potato soup, although these days, my first choice is this healthy, easy Instant Pot Potato Soup.

 The base recipe for this soup is simple.
 Start here, then top it off to your heart’s content!

-- Knorr Selects Granulated Chicken Bouillon.
+- Chicken Bouillon.
 Ever start to make a soup, only to realize that you don’t have chicken broth on hand?
 Or have you purchased broth, only used a portion of the carton, then had to pour out the rest?
 This is your solution!
 It will allow you to make Instant Pot potato soup without chicken broth, yet keep the same, full flavor.
-Not only this, but it’s made with no artificial flavors, no artificial preservatives, no colors from artificial sources, and no added MSG.
-Just mix 1 teaspoon of bouillon per cup of water.
-It’s quick, convenient, and far less expensive cup-for-cup.
-You’ll never need to worry whether or not you have broth in your pantry.

 - Cheese.
-Sharp cheddar + Parmesan make up the dynamic Instant Pot potato soup duo.
-Since these are fully flavored, you can use less, making this soup lighter (and less expensive), without losing a speck of flavor.
+Sharp cheddar + Parmesan make up the dynamic potato soup duo.
+Since these are fully flavored, you can use less, making this soup lighter, without losing a speck of flavor.

 - Onion + Garlic.
 A must-have for soup flavor complexity.
 I love that they sauté right in the Instant Pot.

-- Turn your Instant Pot to sauté, and melt the butter.
-Add the onion and garlic.
+- Turn your Instant Pot to sauté, and saute the onion and garlic in the butter.

 - Pour in the water and the bouillon.
 Stir until dissolved.

-- Add the remaining vegetables and spices.
-Cover, seal, and cook on manual (high) pressure for 10 minutes.
+- Add the remaining vegetables and seasoning.
+Pressure cook for 10 minutes.
 When done, immediately vent.

-- Purée the soup until smooth.
-Let cool, and stir in the yogurt and cheese.
+- Purée, let cool, then stir in the yogurt and cheese.

 - Serve hot with whatever toppings you like.
 (See my favorites below!)
 ENJOY!